DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-30-add-a-new-referee.md

   }, {
     text: "Application dashboard with warning",
     img: { src: "05-application-dashboard-with-warning.png" },
-    caption: "
-If they skipped the first screen, or didn't add a referee, maintain a warning on the dashboard
+    caption: "If they skipped the first screen, or didn’t add a referee, maintain a warning on the dashboard" }]
-    "
-  }]
 }) }}